mikolajhojda/article_retrieval_system/report.md

 # Problems that I encountered
 One of the biggest problems I encountered was the lack of local resources to work on LLM.
 An option I considered was using APIs, which, however, come with a fee.
 So I decided to use Kaggle, where you can use many of the models available on the platform, including Mistral7B.

+# How to develop it?
+If I had more time, I would experiment with other models, but most importantly with text preprocessing.
+I think better preprocessing could give better results.